 - Explore “zero interest” financing options, if you know you can repay.
 Many companies offer 0% interest rate financing for appliances, new roofing and the like, but be aware that the 0% window will last for a limited period such as 12 months.
 If you don’t pay it back within this time, then a hefty interest rate may kick in.
 Plus, you may owe back interest for the full price of the purchase from the date that you bought it.

-- Pay over time.
+- Pay for what you need now over time.
 NEA members can take advantage of the NEA Easy Pay Program, powered by Square Deal Market.
 You can buy everything from a refrigerator to a laptop—get what you need quickly and pay for it over time with no interest charges or fees.
 Your spending limits are based on your income.

-How to prepare now for future financial setbacks
+Tips for preparing now for possible financial setbacks

-You often know when a major expense is right around the corner—you’ve been putting off a medical procedure, your laptop has slowed to a crawl or your car is on its last legs.
-You realize you have some time to set aside money, but not an indefinite amount of it.
+You often know when a major expense is right around the corner—you’ve been putting off a medical procedure, your laptop has slowed to a crawl, or your car is on its last legs.
+You realize you have some time to set aside money, but not an indefinite amount.
 The following tips can help find money to build a cash cushion as well as insure against potential hardships.

 - Revisit your household budget.
 There are many ways to cut back on spending such as making meals at home, avoiding impulse buys and cutting back on cable.
 In reviewing what you spend and what you can eliminate, try to distinguish “needs” (food, utilities) from “wants” (new clothes, electronics purchases) and cut back on the latter.
 Another tip: Conduct an inventory of all of your monthly subscriptions—you’d be surprised at how many you may hardly use at all!